CUSUR Logo

 In 2004, the two Universities [CU’s East Central European Center added its weight to the project at this juncture], through the good offices of UCIS, decided to combine their efforts under the stated moniker and launch a set of forums that would explore Ukraine’s “past, present and future” ties with its various neighbors [both countries and regional associations].

-The Ukraine’s Historical Encounters Series has held six such major events:
+The Ukraine’s Historical Encounters Series has held seven such major events:

 In addition, CUSUR has sponsored several special UA HES symposia dedicated to Ukraine’s encounters with its own history: